Jmugaza/memory-game/README.md

 The game starts with a grid of facedown cards.
 Clicking on a card flips it over to reveal the symbol underneath.
 Players need to remember the positions of the symbols and find matching pairs by flipping over two cards at a time.
 If the symbols match, the cards remain face-up.
 If not, the cards are flipped back face-down, and the player continues until all pairs are found.

-# Sudo code
+## Sudo code

-## Define constant variable for the player and card.
+### Define constant variables for the player and cards:
 - Player: a string representing the name of the player
-    -  Card: an array containing the icons
+- Cards: an array containing the card objects with image URLs and match status

+### State variables:
+- board: Represents the current state of the game board.
+- firstCard: Holds the reference to the first card clicked by the player.
+- secondCard: Holds the reference to the second card clicked by the player.
+- ignoreClick: A boolean flag to prevent multiple card clicks during certain game states.
+- gameOver: Indicates whether the game is over or not.
+- timer: Holds the reference to the timer interval.

+### Cache elements:
-## Cache The board element.
+- Cache the board element.
-    - Get the HTML element with id "message" to display messages to the user
+- Get the HTML element with the id "message" to display messages to the user.
-    - Get the HTMl element for the Timer  using its ID
+- Get the HTML element for the timer using its ID.

-## event listener.
+- Cache the reset button.

+### Event listeners:
-    - add event listener to the board element to listen for clicks
+- Add an event listener to the board element to listen for clicks.
-    - add event listener to the reset button to reset the board
+- Add an event listener to the reset button to reset the board.

-## functions
+### Functions:
-    - Create function to initialize the board, Call this function to initialize the  game.
+- Initialize the board: Create a function to initialize the game board.
+Call this function to start the game.
-    - Create a function to shuffle the cards.
+- Shuffle cards: Create a function to shuffle the cards.
-    - Create a function to handle a click on a card, when user clicks on the card it flips over  and displays its icon.
+- Handle click: Create a function to handle a click on a card.
+When the user clicks on a card, it flips over and displays its icon.
-    - Create a function to check for winner.
+- Check for winner: Create a function to check if the player has won the game.
-    - Create a function to render message to the user if they  win or lose.
+- Render message: Create a function to render messages to the user if they win or lose.
+- Render controls: Create a function to render controls based on the game state (e.g., reset button visibility).
+- Render: Create a function to render the game board and controls.

 ## How to Play